 Modify the server and database to reflect the server and repository for the project.

-3. Everything is set up as described above, but still the execution packages is not executed
+Everything is set up as described above, but still, the execution packages are not executed

-To make the new execution package available to the scheduler y ou only have to deploy a single element such as a table or a view to create a deployed version in the repository.
-It is recommended you locate a small table, i.e. the Company table and deploy and execute this after you have added a new execution package.
-After the deployment and execution of the table the newly added execution package will be known to the scheduler.
+To make the new execution package available to the scheduler, you only have to deploy a single element such as a table or a view to creating a deployed version in the repository.
+It is recommended you locate a small table, i.e. the Company table, and deploy and execute this after you have added a new execution package.
+After the deployment and execution of the table, the newly added execution package will be known to the scheduler.

-Sometimes a permission is forgotten for the scheduler user and it can be difficult to locate exactly what is missing.
+Sometimes permissions are forgotten for the scheduler user, and it can be difficult to locate exactly what is missing.
 The easiest way to test this is to start the Jet Data Manager as the scheduler user with the Run As... feature as described above.

 Any permission error can now be located when the execution fails.